 Concentration of Risk: The Organization maintains cash balances at a local bank.
 These accounts are insured by the Federal Deposit Insurance Corporation.
 At various times throughout the year, the Organization may have cash balances at the financial institution that exceed the insured amount.
 Management does not believe this concentration of cash results in a high level of risk for the Organization.
-At December 31, 2021 and 2020 the Organization had no uninsured cash balances in these accounts.
+At December 31, 2022 and 2021 the Organization had no uninsured cash balances in these accounts.

-As of December 31, 2020 the Organization had \$7,016 on deposit in cash sweep accounts with a brokerage firm.
-The Securities Investor Protection Corporation insures \$100,000 of these funds against losses due to the failure of the brokerage firm leaving \$-0- uninsured.
-As of December 31, 2021 the Organization had \$8,307 on deposit in cash sweep accounts with a brokerage firm.
-The Securities Investor Protection Corporation insures \$100,000 of these funds against losses due to the failure of the brokerage firm leaving \$-0- uninsured.
+As of December 31, 2022 and 2021 the Organization had \$11,750 and \$8,307 on deposit in cash sweep accounts with a brokerage firm.
+The Securities Investor Protection Corporation insures \$100,000 of these funds against losses due to the failure of the brokerage firm leaving no uninsured balances as of December 31, 2022 and 2021, respectively.